weswu8/blobfs/README.md

 ## Limitation
 * Due to the overhead of fuse system, the performance will be expected slower than native file system.
+* For the cp command, the blobfs will use read out - then write in to new blob mode. this will spent more time for large files/folders.
+* For the page blob, currently, blobfs doest not support the copy operation. it may casue file interruption.

 ## Supported platforms
 -Linux : x86, x64